agda/agda/doc/user-manual/language/generalization-of-declared-variables.lagda.rst

         Γ Δ Θ : Con

-Declared variables are automatically generalized in type signatures:
+Declared variables are automatically generalized in type signatures, module telescopes and data and record type parameters and indices.
+For example,

 ::